0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 But not for long, it's staying shut
 ```

-- He starts to recognize the power dynamic that he had with his abuser
-- The guilt begins to come back in waves rather than permanent
-- Even if the narrator is doing better, he still continues to struggle with the pain he feels throughout the rest of your life.
+Once he comes to this realization, he starts to recognize the power dynamic that his abuser had over him and how it makes him feel guilty for what happened.
+As he moves away, he still feels the guilt come back and forth in waves, which will continue to give him pain and struggles throughout the rest of his life.

 ```ad-quote
 title: **revisited** 7:1:12
 The drug I feel I wouldn't want
 ```

+Unlike any other drug the narrator has taken up to this point, th

 - When compared to the rest of the drugs that he has done up to this point (cigarettes, weed, and even opoids) there is a drug that they continuously feel as well
 - As stated earlier the narrator kept equating his love to drugs throughout